Will Hay

-William Thomson Hay FRAS (6 December 1888 – 18 April 1949) was an English comedian who wrote and acted in a schoolmaster sketch that later transferred to the screen, where he also played other authority figures with comic failings.
-His film Oh, Mr. Porter!
+William Thomson Hay FRAS (6 December 1888 – 18 April 1949) was an English comedian best known for playing authority figures with comic failings in several films, most notably as a schoolmaster.
+His film Oh, Mr Porter!
 (1937), made by Gainsborough Pictures, is often cited as the supreme British-produced film-comedy, and in 1938 he was the third highest-grossing star in the UK.
 Many comedians have acknowledged him as a major influence.
 Hay was also a keen amateur astronomer.

 Early life

-Hay was born at 23 Durham Street in Stockton-on-Tees, County Durham.
-He was one of two sons and three daughters of William Robert Hay (1851–1920) and his wife, Elizabeth (1859–1910) (née Ebden).
-When Will Hay Jr. was less than a year old the family moved to Lowestoft in Suffolk.
+Hay was born at 23 Durham Street in Stockton-on-Tees, County Durham, one of the five children (two sons and three daughters) of William Robert Hay (1859–1920) and his wife, Elizabeth (1859–1910) (née Ebden).
+The family moved to Lowestoft in Suffolk when he was less than a year old.
 By his late teens, Hay had become fluent in Italian, French and German and secured employment as an interpreter.

 Career

 Early career

-Hay decided to become an actor when he was 21 after watching W. C. Fields perform a juggling act in Manchester.
+Hay decided to become an actor at the age of 21 after watching W. C. Fields perform a juggling act in Manchester.
 In the early years of the twentieth century Hay experienced some moderate success as a stand-up comedian and an after-dinner speaker.
 Hay's first professional job came when he was offered a contract to perform at a theatre in Belper.
 In 1914 Hay began working with the impresario Fred Karno who had previously helped Stan Laurel and Charlie Chaplin achieve success.
 He worked with Karno for four years.
-He first performed his schoolmaster character in 1910 which he based upon a colleague of his sister, who was a teaching mistress.
+He first performed his schoolmaster character in 1910 which he based on a colleague of his sister, who was a teaching mistress.
 The characterisation was initially performed in drag as a schoolmistress, but he transferred the character to a headmaster.

 The acts in which Hay performed the schoolmaster sketch became known as "The Fourth Form at St. Michael's".
-Hay toured with the act and appeared in the United States, Canada, Australia and South Africa (where he added Afrikaans to his languages).
-His wife, Gladys, often played a schoolboy or the character Harbottle in his sketches.
-The Harbottle character was one of the most appreciated in Hay's act, a dim-witted, nearly deaf old man who is still in school because he's so backward.
-The character later featured in Hay's films portrayed by Moore Marriott.
-In a 1976 interview, Val Guest, who served as a screenwriter for many of Hay's films, recalled transposing Harbottle from school into other everyday situations.
+Hay toured with the act in the United States, Canada, Australia and South Africa (where he added Afrikaans to his languages).
+His wife Gladys often played a schoolboy or the character Harbottle in his sketches.
+The Harbottle character was one of the most appreciated in Hay's act, a dim-witted, nearly deaf old man who is still in school because of his backwardness.
+The character was later portrayed in Hay's films by Moore Marriott.
+In a 1976 interview, Val Guest, who was a screenwriter for many of Hay's films, recalled transposing Harbottle from school into other everyday situations.
 He famously performed the schoolmaster routine at the 1925 Royal Command Performance before King George V and Queen Mary.